wssimms/gssquared/Docs/Compatibility.md

 The Apple II plus did not have the VBL register.
 So this software not compatible with Apple II plus!

+Glider now boots, but, keyboard control doesn't work - it's reading $C010 and expecting the keypress to be there.

 ## Wall Street

 reads a couple tracks then fails with: